 What clothing do I need?

-This will TOTALLY depend on which trip you come out on.
+This will Clothing for Winter Photography would be a starter for the Northern Lights tour.depend on which trip you come out on.
 The clothing you want for the northern lights tour and the clothing you want for the coastal brown bears tour are 2 entirely beasts.
-Clothing for Winter Photography.

 As a basic standard though, you want to be warm, dry and comfortable.
-For the Grizzlies in the Fall Photo Tour, you definitely want a pair of chest waders.
+For most tours we do, you want some rain gear.

 If you are interested in a particular trip give me a call or drop me an email and I’ll be glad to forward you with some more information specific to the trip you’re considering.